microsoftarchive/BatchAI/recipes/CNTK/CNTK-GPU-Python/cli-instructions.md

 - node_count defining how many nodes will be used for the job execution;
 - path and parameters for running ConvNet_MNIST.py;
 - ```microsoft/cntk:2.1-gpu-python3.5-cuda8.0-cudnn6.0``` docker image will be used for job execution.

+Note, you can remove docker image information to run the job directly on DSVM.

 #### Job Creation Command